emmetienne/Emmetienne.SolutionReplicator/README.md

 Solution Replicator is a plugin for [XrmToolbox](https://www.xrmtoolbox.com) that allows you to replicate a solution between environments.
 It is useful, for example, when you need to compare the customization.xml file between two environments.

 ## Changelog
+1.2025.3.1  - Fixed a bug that prevents the tool to perform entity key replication, QoL improvements (added component name column in the solution components pane, optimization for the component cache engine and visualization of the component types when only the source environment is selected), added handling for Environment Variable Definition and Environment Variable Value components, added new state for the components that cannot be replicated for various reason (e.g. Ribbon Customization for the Applications Ribbons component)
 1.2024.12.2 - Minor fix
 1.2024.12.1 - Fixed a bug that prevents the tool from loading after it has been previously closed 1.2024.8.1  - Fixed some bugs and refactored some code, renamed the “Replication status” column in the solution components pane to “Component search result”, added “Replicated” and “Error message” columns to the solution components pane to show if the components have been successfully replicated